evisionthemes/bizlight/readme.txt

 = Does this theme support any plugins? =

-evision themes includes support for Infinite Scroll in Jetpack and conform 7.
+Our Bizlight themes includes support for Infinite Scroll in Jetpack and also support for WooCommerce, BBPress, Contact Form 7.